Bethany House of Laredo

 Bethany House of Laredo is a non-profit organization based in Laredo, Texas, USA, serving homeless people, disabled people, impoverished people, elderly people and veterans Laredo and Webb County.
 The organization runs several centers providing shelters and services for homeless people and other vulnerable groups.

 History

 Bethany House was founded in 1982 by Father Charles M. McNaboe, a Roman Catholic priest, and registered as a non-profit organization in 1984.
 The organization was initially housed in the former Texas Hat Company building.
 In 2002 an additional site was opened to create a homeless shelter (the Lamar Bruni Vergara Community Shelter) and transitional housing service (Guadalupe and Lilia Martinez Resource Center).
-The organization moved to 817 Hildago Street in 2009, and their Barbara A. Kazen Center Center for Hope was opened in 2014.
+The organization moved to 817 Hidalgo Street in 2009, and their Barbara A. Kazen Center Center for Hope was opened in 2014.